Met Office reveals how long ‘unseasonal’ October heat will last

 Highs of around 26C or even 27C in isolated spots are possible, weather forecaster says

-The UK is gearing up for “unusually” warm weather this month that will be marked by a blend of heavy rain and unexpected warmth.
+The UK is gearing up for “unusually” warm weather this weekend that will see parts of the country get hotter than Ibiza.

 This weekend will bring temperatures as high as 27 degrees Celsius in parts of the UK even as northern areas remain cloudy, according to the latest forecast from the Met Office.